 Bath & bedroom linen: Is included in the rental cost for a couple.
 If the sofa bed is used, a supplementary charge of £15 per week is made for the towels and bed linen.

-Taxe de Sejour: In France, it is necessary to pay a Taxe de Sejour (tours stay tax), and this has been calculated and included in the cost of your holiday rental.
+Taxe de Sejour: In France, it is necessary to pay a Taxe de Sejour (tourist stay tax), is not included in the cost of your holiday rental.
+This will be collected on top of your holiday cost.

 Damage Deposit: The owner requests a damage/security deposit of 150 Euros or £150 on arrival.
 This will be refunded to you at the end of your stay less the replacement cost of any breakages or damage.